nfletton/bvspca/README.md

 The social app provides a simple queue where pages can be appended for later posting to social media.
-A [management command](#cronjobs) is run to dequeue items and post them to Facebook and Twitter.
+A [management command](#cronjobs) is run to dequeue items and post them to Facebook.

 Pages implementing the SocialMediaPostable abstract class can be added to the queue.
 Currently only the Animal page model implements this.